juaml/ConfoundLeakage/_sources/content/03_real_world.md

 ```

 +++
-Performance for each confound separated
+## Performance for each Confound Separated

 ```{code-cell}